cvonk/vscode-starters/ESP32/README.md

 Start with a simple example
  - In VSCode, navigate to an empty folter
  - VSCode » [F1] > `ESP-IDF: Show ESP-IDF Example Projects`
  - Connect the USB with your computer.
-Note the COM port# in Device Manager.
+Note the COM port# in Device Manager and select it in VSCode
    - [F1] » ESP-IDF: Select Port to Use
  - Start compile/flash/monitor
    - [F1] » ESP-IDF: Build, flash and monitor (ctrl-e d) [monitor man](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/tools/idf-monitor.html).